hpsaturn/esp32s3-linux/README.md

 # Linux boot

-For run in a TTGO T7 S3 (LilyGO board), you should have a FTDI connection to the UART like is showed in the photo:
+For run it in a TTGO T7 S3 (LilyGO board), you should have a FTDI connection to the UART like is showed in the photo:

 ![ESP32 S3 TTGO T7](https://user-images.githubusercontent.com/423856/249864617-08cf71ac-8773-4c3b-b5a3-d8912b5b9c05.jpg)

 <video src="https://user-images.githubusercontent.com/423856/249861308-74ca4fc8-d0ab-4cc3-9166-cf66c65c70d8.mp4" controls="controls" style="max-width: 730px;">
 </video>

-# WiFi settings
+## WiFi settings

 Only add your credentials on `/etc/wpa_supplicant.conf` using `vi` editor or from the command line, like this: